bu-icsg/dana/tests/README.md

 ## Software Testing Environment for Dana
-This contains a Rocket-attached suite of tests for verifying the functionality of [Dana](https://github.ibm.com/perfect/dana) based off of [`riscv-tests`](https://github.com/riscv/riscv-tests).
+This contains a Rocket-attached suite of tests for verifying DANA's functionality based off of [`riscv-tests`](https://github.com/riscv/riscv-tests).

 ### Organization
 Tests are organized into the following categories:

 * [Smoke Tests](smoke) -- Low-level verification of all instructions.
 These are not intended to be comprehensive.
-* Benchmarks -- TBD
+* [Neural Network Tests](nets) -- Inferences, learning, and simultaneously multi-processed (SMP) inference tests

 Like with `riscv-tests`, the tests are intended to be built in varieties that use physical (`-p`) or virtual memory (`-v`).
 Currently, only the `-p` variants are built.